iliabv/emacs-bpr/README.md

 Default directory for processes is `default-directory` of current buffer, but with `projectile` installed, `bpr` would use `projectile-project-root` function.

 Default major mode for process's output buffer is `shell-mode`.
-Note, that this buffer is only showed in case of error, but you can manually open it at any time.
+Note, that this buffer is only showed in case of error, but you can manually open it at any time by `bpr-open-last-buffer`.
 Template for buffers names: `*process-name (process-directory)*`

 ### Examples for different use cases
 ##### Running tests